googleapis/google-cloud-cpp/google/cloud/rapidmigrationassessment/README.md

 # Rapid Migration Assessment API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Rapid Migration Assessment API][cloud-service-docs], a service to The Rapid Migration Assessment service is our first-party migration assessment and planning tool.
+This directory contains an idiomatic C++ client library for the [Rapid Migration Assessment API][cloud-service-docs], a unified migration platform that helps you accelerate your end-to-end cloud migration journey from your current on-premises environment to Google Cloud.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).